 “………if Boeing and Amazon are targeted with a new trade policy, these stocks could take down the entire market.
-If the market falls, then the nation’s wealth affect is threatened.
-If the wealth affect is threatened, then the government’s new, inflated budget goes by the wayside.
+If the market falls, then the nation’s wealth effect is threatened.
+If the wealth effect is threatened, then the government’s new, inflated budget goes by the wayside.
 If the budget deficit explodes higher, then the total debt becomes uncontrollable.
 This is a cycle the government can ill afford. “

 Since 2009, the stock market has embarked on one of the grandest bull markets in history.